All Episodes

 If you get anything in your email box and you're thinking, hey, wait a minute, did this really happen?

-Then uh then go to Snopes, okay?
+Then go to Snopes, okay?

-Uh, let me give you one that's a bonus as we prepare to go back to your calls here.
+Let me give you one that's a bonus as we prepare to go back to your calls here.

-Uh I haven't seen this on Snopes, but this one is famous, and I hate to explode this one for you, but I just, you know, want to help you out where you're not forwarding stuff that's false.
+And I hate to explode this one for you, but I just, you know, want to help you out where you're not forwarding stuff that's false.

-Have you seen the oh so famous quote from Abraham Lincoln?
+Have you seen the oh, so famous quote from Abraham Lincoln?

 Just some horrible set of circumstances for members of Congress who speak ill of a war in progress.